ndrean/phoenix_solid/README.md

 export { socket };
 ```

 We also built a helper `useChannel`.
 It attaches a channel to the socket with a topic and returns the channel, ready to be used (`.on`, `.push`).
 Use it every time you need to communicate with the backend.
-It has a cleaning stage in its life-cycle.
+It has a cleaning stage in its life cycle.

 #### Server-side